vinceimbat/vinceimbat/content/Guidelines on what to add to your reading inbox.md

 sr-ease: 250
 ---

-When deciding what to add reading materials to your [[Reading inbox]], prioritize the following:
+When deciding what to add reading materials to your [[reading inbox]], prioritize the following:

 - Materials that are related to your current goals
 - Materials that are both interesting and dense with relevant information